mynameisfiber/countmemaybe/README.md

 * Cardinality of the Intersection
 * Jaccard Index

+We also implement a probabilistic quantile data-structure which creates a synopsis of the data in order to satisfy queries regarding the quantiles of the stream.

 Insertions are quite quick!
 For both hyperloglog and kminvalues there is an average insertion time of 4us on a 1.8GHz i7 Macbook Air.